-- Apply growing knowledge of root words, prefixes and suffixes to understand the meaning of new words I meet (See spelling guidance from no nonsense spelling for relevant vocabulary) - Read most Year 3 & 4 exception words, noting the unusual correspondences between spelling and sound, and where these occur in the word. - Listen to and discuss a wide range of fiction, poetry, plays, non-fiction and reference books or textbooks. - Read books that are structured in different ways and for a range of purposes. - Use dictionaries to check the meaning of words that I have read. - Increase my familiarity with a wide range of books, including fairy stories, myths and legends, and retell some of these orally. - Contribute to adult-led discussions on themes and conventions in a wide range of books. - Prepare poems and play scripts to read aloud and to perform. - Discuss words and phrases that capture my interest and imagination. - Recognise some different forms of poetry [for example, free verse, narrative poetry, rhyming]. - Check an age-appropriate text makes sense to me and I can explain the meaning of unfamiliar words in context.
+- Apply growing knowledge of root words, prefixes and suffixes to understand the meaning of new words I meet.
+(See spelling guidance from no nonsense spelling for relevant vocabulary) - Read all year 3 & 4 exception words, noting the unusual correspondences between spelling and sound, and where these occur in the word. - Listen to and discuss a wide range of fiction, poetry, plays, non-fiction and reference books or textbooks. - Read books that are structured in different ways and begin to explain how the structure is used for different purposes. - Use dictionaries to check the meaning of words that I have read. - Increase my familiarity with a wide range of books, including fairy stories, myths and legends, and retell some of these orally. - Identify themes and conventions in a wide range of books.